Isogloss

-High German subdivides into Upper German (green) and Central German (cyan), and is distinguished from Low Franconian and Low German (yellow).
-The main isoglosses, the Benrath and Speyer lines, are marked in black.

 An isogloss, also called a heterogloss, is the geographic boundary of a certain linguistic feature, such as the pronunciation of a vowel, the meaning of a word, or the use of some morphological or syntactic feature.
 Isoglosses are a subject of study in dialectology, in which they demarcate the differences between regional dialects of a language; in areal linguistics, in which they represent the extent of borrowing of features between languages in contact with one another; and in the wave model of historical linguistics, in which they indicate the similarities and differences between members of a language family.

+In dialect geography, isogloss may refer either to the area in which a feature predominates or to the boundary line drawn on a map to enclose that area.
+Isoglosses of different linguistic phenomena rarely coincide completely; by crossing and interweaving they can form intricate patterns on dialect maps, and transition zones are common.

-Major dialects are typically demarcated by bundles of isoglosses, such as the Benrath line that distinguishes High German from the other West Germanic languages and the La Spezia–Rimini Line that divides the Northern Italian languages and Romance languages west of Italy from Central Italian dialects and Romance languages east of Italy.
-However, an individual isogloss may or may not have any coterminus with a language border.
+Major dialects are typically demarcated by bundles of isoglosses, such as the Benrath line that distinguishes High German from the other West Germanic languages and the La Spezia–Rimini Line that divides the Northern Italian dialect area from Central and Southern Italian varieties.
+However, an individual isogloss may or may not be coterminous with a language border.
 For example, the front-rounding of /y/ cuts across France and Germany, while the /y/ is absent from Italian and Spanish words that are cognates with the /y/-containing French words.

-One of the best-known isoglosses is the centum–satem isogloss.

 Similar to an isogloss, an isograph is a distinguishing feature of a writing system.
 Both concepts are also used in historical linguistics.

+Types

+Depending on the kind of linguistic feature mapped, more specific terms are sometimes used: